Warshi7819/TRS80-M100-Norwegian/README.md

 As I was working on and documenting my simple program [M100Link](https://github.com/Warshi7819/M100Link) for transfering files to and from it I also learned that there is still quite the interest for these small machines and also the different nationalized versions.
 In this repository I will therefore try to store what I have learned/documented about my Norwegian: **Tele - Modell 100 - Bærbar Tekstterminal**.
 Which translates to: Tele - Model 100 - Portable Text Terminal.

 ## Norwegian Pamphlet
 This pamphlet in Norwegian was included with the unit.
 It's basically a Quick Start Guide that explains the most important functions.
-With regards to BASIC it doesn't tell you much other than how to set the Date, Day and Time.
-The full RadioShack TRS-80 Model 100 manual was also included (English version).

 <table>
   <!-- Row 1 -->